-Flue Gases Products of combustion plus excess air in appliance flues or heat exchangers.
-This does not include dilution air from a draft diverter.
-Home A place of residence.
+Direct Vent Appliance A combustion appliance that discharges combustion gasses to the outdoor atmosphere via a closed system (i.e., typically PVC pipe), and is dependent upon all combustion-intake-air being supplied by a closed pipe that is directly connected to the outside atmosphere.
+Fan-Assisted Combustion Appliances An appliance equipped with a mechanical means to draw or force products of combustion through the combustion chamber or heat exchanger.
+Flue/Chimney Vent Connector The pipe or duct that connects a combustion appliance to a flue or chimney.
+Power Venting The application of a mechanical means of removing combustion products to the outside atmosphere.
 Pressure Boundary The barrier that prevents infiltration of outdoor air into the conditioned space and exfiltration of indoor air to the outside.
 It should be continuous and aligned with the thermal boundary.
-The pressure boundary is effective if it stops most air leakage Spillage Entry of combustion products into a building from dilution air inlets, vent connector joints, induced draft fan case opening, combustion air inlets, or other locations in the combustion or venting system of a vented combustion appliance (boiler, fireplace, furnace, or water heater), caused by backdrafting, vent blockage, or leaks in the venting system.
+The pressure boundary is effective if it stops most air leakage.
+Spillage Entry of combustion products into a building from dilution air inlets, vent connector joints, induced draft fan case opening, combustion air inlets, or other locations in the combustion or venting system of a vented combustion appliance (boiler, fireplace, furnace, or water heater), caused by depressurization, improper venting, vent obstruction, or leaks in the venting system.
 Thermal Boundary The insulation boundary that separates conditioned from non-conditioned spaces in a building.
 It should be continuous and aligned with the pressure boundary.
-Unvented Room Category of unvented, self-contained, free standing, non recessed (except as Heater noted) fuel gas burning appliance for furnishing warm air by gravity or fan without duct connection.
+Unvented Room Heater Category of unvented, self-contained, free standing, non-recessed (except as noted) fuel gas burning appliance for furnishing warm air by gravity or fan without duct connection.
 Gas hearth appliances listed to ANSI Standard Z21.11.2 include Gas Fireplaces and Fireplace Inserts.
-Vent A passageway used to convey flue gases from appliances or their vent connectors to the outdoors.
-Or: An opening that allows air, gas, or liquid to pass out of or into a confined space.
-Vent Connector The pipe or duct that connects a fuel gas-burning appliance to a vent or chimney.
-Vent Gases Products of combustion from appliance plus excess air, plus dilution air in the venting system above the draft hood or draft regulator.
-Venting The conveyance of combustion products to the outdoors.
+Vent An opening or passageway with the sole intent of allowing air, gas, or vapor to pass out of or into a separate space.
+Ventilation The process of supplying outdoor air to or removing indoor air from a dwelling by natural or mechanical means.
+Whole-Building Assessment The evaluation of a house "as-a-system" that considers the interactive effects of the building structure, mechanical systems, environmental factors, and occupants to produce recommendations to improve the indoor air quality, safety, energy efficiency and durability of the dwelling.